joelbeckham/joelbeckham.com/content/post/2011-12-19-xslcompiledtransform-transform-invalid-arguments.md

       <!--CRLF--></div> </div>

       <p>
-        That&#8217;s really strange because Visual Studio says that I&#8217;m calling a valid overload.
-It compiles on my machine and on our other build agent.I thought this was a clue, but installing the SDK didn&#8217;t make any difference:
+        That's really strange because Visual Studio says that I'm calling a valid overload.
+It compiles on my machine and on our other build agent.I thought this was a clue, but installing the SDK didn't make any difference:
       </p>

       <p>